Nafees10/navm/README.md

 The syntax is as follows:
 ```
-StackLength # this defiens function with function id = 0
+def %StackLength% # this defiens function with function id = 0
 	FirstInstruction [InstructionArgument0] [Argument1]
 	SecondInstruction # comment
 	ThridInstruction
 # comment
 	FourthInstruction

-StackLength # another function begins from here (id = 1)
+def %StackLength%# another function begins from here (id = 1)
+FirstInstruction
+Second
 	...

 ```

 The bytecode is divided into functions.
-Each function definition begins with the the required stack length.
+Each function definition begins with the keyword `def`, followed by the required stack length (separate using whitespace).
 Function ID is automatically assigned, starting with 0.
 This is to avoid using assoc_arrays, to improve performace.
-Both of these are to be on a separate line, and the lines cannot begin with whitespace.
+Both of these are to be on a separate line.
 After that, each line is an instruction or a comment.

 Instructions are written in either of these ways:
 `Tab %instruction% %arguments%`
+or:
+`%instruction% %arguments%`
-The a tab is used to indent, spaces are not allowed.
+Tabs or spaces can be used to indent, but indentation is not necesary.

 ### Instructions